U.S. Olympic trials' pool headed for north Minneapolis aquatic center

 Eyes on the street

-In the swim world, buying the trials pool — manufactured by Italy-based Myrtha Pools — has become something of a quest for communities.
+In the swim world, buying the trials pool — made by Italian-based Myrtha Pools — has become something of a quest for communities.
 The pool from the 2016 trials in Omaha now resides at the Hulbert Aquatic Center in West Fargo, N.D.

 "That's a story that is really compelling to donors," Binger said.
 "They want to do something tangible, and this is it."

+The V3 pool already is paid for.
+A V3 spokesman said the pool, valued at $1.5 million, was obtained at a substantial discount.

-It's also about the intangibles.
-The history of swimming and swimming pools in the United States is replete with racism.
-Segregationists would pour acid into integrated pools and build country clubs for whites only.
+The story also is about the intangibles.
+The history of swimming in the U.S. is replete with racism: Segregationists would pour acid into integrated pools and build country clubs for whites only.

-Dos Santos, a mixed-race woman, and Isaac DeSouza, a 24-year-old Black man, are both Minneapolis natives who met Binger when she coached them as young triathletes.
+Dos Santos, a multiracial woman, and Isaac DeSouza, a 24-year-old Black man, are Minneapolis natives who met Binger when she coached them as young triathletes.
 Now dos Santos is using her environmental justice skills for Binger's project, and DeSouza is working on social media.

 "Not knowing how to swim in a state surrounded by water is an environmental injustice," dos Santos said.

-Dos Santos and DeSouza both credit their mothers with teaching them how to swim when they were young.
-Both say the sport can be tough for minority kids, but they think the V3 facility can change that by giving them their own home base.
+Dos Santos and DeSouza both credit their mothers with teaching them how to swim.
+Both say the sport can be tough for minority kids, but they think the V3 site can change that.

 Rucker noted that the proposed facility, located on multiple bus lines near residential neighborhoods, will be within easy reach of North Side kids.